ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 Imagine you have a device that captures and delivers GPS data.
 Seems simple enough right?
 Guess again!

-As each hardware vendor can decide to mix and match these 3 compontents:
+A hardware vendor can decide to mix and match these 3 components.

-Over which protocol he wants to send the data, what data format he wants to use for the payload and how he structures the message content, it becomes quite complex.

 The vendor can those over which protocol he wants to send the data.
 Some examples are: HTTP(S), TCP, UDP, MQTT, COAP, ...

-He can also use different kinds of data-serialization formats to get the information accross the network of choice: JSON, XML, Hex, Binary, something proprietary, ...
+He can also use different kinds of data-serialization formats to get the information across the network of choice: JSON, XML, Hex, Binary, something proprietary, ...
 Different kinds of parsers will be needed.

 And last but not least: he can organise the way a message is structured.
 He can name fields any way he wants and use any kind of data type.
 Imagine two vendors reporting battery capacity.
 One could report it by sending a field called "battery" and reporting battery voltage.
 Another could use a field called "power" and return a battery fill level percentage.

-Things get messy quite fast as you can imagine.
+Soon, it can become quite complex due to the number of combinations possible.

 Some of our plastic containers send their location via the 2G cellular network at regular intervals.